 Over the years, prefabs or flat pack homes have come a long way, even if the underlying principals haven’t changed much.
 Today flat pack homes are popular in the UK and Europe.
 They’re stylish, eco-friendly and energy efficient.

 Building your dream home from scratch can be challenging and expensive.
-However, as flat pack houses use modern technology and construction methods, they cost far less than a conventional build.
+However, as flat pack homes use modern technology and construction methods, they cost far less than a conventional build.

-You can easily customize the design and are quick to build as they slot together like a giant Lego set and only need a small construction team.
+Typically with flat pack homes, you can easily customize the design.
+Constructing them on site is quick as they slot together like a giant Lego set and only need a small construction team.

 Advantages of prefab houses

 There are many advantages to building a flat pack home vs buying an existing one.
 Below are just some of the reasons flat pack homes are fantastic.